 The fundamental issue addressed by this dimension is the degree of interdependence a society maintains among its members.
 It has to do with whether people´s self-image is defined in terms of “I” or “We”.
 In Individualist societies people are supposed to look after themselves and their direct family only.
 In Collectivist societies people belong to ‘in groups’ that take care of them in exchange for loyalty.

-India, despite an intermediate score of 48, is a society with both collectivistic and individualistic traits.
+India, with a rather intermediate score of 48, is a society with both collectivistic and individualistic traits.
 The collectivist side means that there is a high preference for belonging to a larger social framework in which individuals are expected to act in accordance to the greater good of one’s defined in-group(s).
 In such situations, the actions of the individual are influenced by various concepts such as the opinion of one’s family, extended family, neighbours, work group and other such wider social networks that one has some affiliation toward.
 For a collectivist, to be rejected by one’s peers or to be thought lowly of by one’s extended and immediate in-groups, leaves him or her rudderless and with a sense of intense emptiness.
 The employer/employee relationship is one of expectations based on expectations – Loyalty by the employee and almost familial protection by the Employer.
 Hiring and promotion decisions are often made based on relationships which are the key to everything in a Collectivist society.

 A high score (Masculine) on this dimension indicates that the society will be driven by competition, achievement and success, with success being defined by the winner / best in field – a value system that starts in school and continues throughout organisational life.